United States soccer league system: Professional leagues

-In March 2017, United Soccer League announced following the sanctioning of the USL Championship as a Division II league it would start a new tier in its professional structure.
+In March 2017, the United Soccer League announced following the sanctioning of the USL Championship as a Division II league it would start a new tier in its professional structure.
 USL League One received sanctioning in December 2018 and conducted its first season in 2019 with 10 teams.
-The league expanded to include 12 teams for its second season in 2020 and further expansion had been planned prior to the 2021 season, but was delayed until 2022 or later by COVID-19.
+Ahead of its 2025 season, the league is slated to have 14 teams.

-A second Division III league, National Independent Soccer Association (NISA) debuted in August 2019 with eight teams.
-The league initially played a fall-to-spring season spanning two calendar years but switched to the standard American schedule in 2022.
+A second Division III league, the National Independent Soccer Association (NISA) also debuted in 2019 with eight teams.
+The league initially played a fall-to-spring season spanning two calendar years but switched to the standard U.S. schedule in 2022.
+NISA was not given professional sanctioning for the 2025 season.

-In September 2015, it was reported that the USSF was proposing the addition of eligibility requirements for sanctioned Division I soccer leagues, including that they must have at least 16 teams, stadiums with a capacity of at least 15,000, and at least 75% of the teams must be in cities that have a population of at least 2 million.

 In 2018, the National Premier Soccer League (NPSL), a nationwide amateur league announced the intention to set up a professional division, NPSL Pro.
-As part of the announcement, NPSL initiated a single season competition, the NPSL Founders Cup, involving 11 teams that will form the new professional league in 2020.
-As of 2022 this has not materialized and NPSL remains an amateur league.
+As part of the announcement, NPSL initiated a single season competition, the NPSL Founders Cup, involving 11 teams that were to form the new league.
+As of 2025 this has not materialized and NPSL remains an amateur competition.

+Soon after the NASL's antitrust case against USSF concluded, the USL announced plans to launch a new Division I league by 2028.
+Outside reporting revealed that the new league may have between 12–14 teams and focus on mid-size cities not currently serviced by Major League Soccer.

 Number of teams in each league

-Below is a list of the number of teams sanctioned by the USSF in the so-called "modern era" under the division sanctioning scheme described above.
+Below is a list of the number of teams sanctioned by the USSF under the current division sanctioning scheme described above.